varigence/docs/bimlflex/user-guide/orchestration.md

   ,@ErrorDescription
 ```

-The Orcestration passes the ExecutionID, a Boolean, that identifies if the package is a batch or a child package as well as the error code and description.
+The orchestration passes the ExecutionID, a Boolean, that identifies if the package is a batch or a child package as well as the error code and description.

 ### Execution Status